wordtoword/glowing-umbrella/en/stripe-1.md

 1. In your browser, go to the [Stripe dashboard](https://dashboard.stripe.com/) and select your mode ("Developer" or "Test mode") in the upper right corner.
 2. On the next page, select [API keys] in the left sidebar menu.
 3. You will see the [Publishable key] and the [Secret key].
-Note them down for later use.
+Copy them for later use.

 <!-- [![Image from Gyazo](https://t.gyazo.com/teams/diverta/0c690e9687ed4e419ac44c859b8831e6.png)](https://diverta.gyazo.com/0c690e9687ed4e419ac44c859b8831e6) -->